Table of Contents

 Managing Many Financial Accounts Can Be a Hassle

 When my wife and I were married, we both brought our separate financial accounts into the marriage.
-For us, this meant one or two bank accounts each, two IRAs, two Thrift Savings Plan accounts, a couple of credit cards, some Certificates of Deposit, my car loan, a mortgage, etc.
+This meant one or two bank accounts each, two IRAs, two Thrift Savings Plan accounts, a couple of credit cards, some Certificates of Deposit, my car loan, a mortgage, etc.

 All of these financial accounts are easily managed on their own.
 But the more accounts you add, the more difficult it becomes to understand where everything is and how they work together.

 Within a couple of years of marriage, I was working on my second post-military job, had started a small business (including this website and others), and my wife had separated from the military and started a job with the civil service.

 Managing our money soon became a little more complicated

 How We Manage Our Finances Now

 My initial solution was to create a spreadsheet to track everything.
-And that worked for a while.
+It worked for a while.
 But it took a lot of manual labor to enter all the numbers, track how we were spending our money, and monitor our investments.